Hard facts about the Septuagint

 • Essentially, Jesus endorsed the Hebrew Old Testament, not the Greek Septuagint (even if it did exist, but it did not).

-• Jesus and His disciples are all Jews, and would never use a Greek text, so even if the Septuagint existed then, they would not quote from it, lest they look like fools in front of other Jews who could by law only use the texts available in the temple.
+• Jesus and His disciples are all Jews, and would never use a Greek text, so even if the Septuagint existed then, they would not quote from it, lest they look like fools in front of other Jews who could by law only use the Hebrew texts available in the temple.